Gullfaxi171/photosphere/README.md

 Added by Florent Gros :
-* Buttons to switch between photospheres
+* Buttons to switch between photospheres, menu
 * Some photospheres
 * Stopping rotation while clicking
 * Restarting rotation 5 secs after releasing the mouse
 * Less deformations with a more meshes (but need better computer)
-* Autoresize the scope while resizing the window
+* Autoresize the scope when resizing the window
+* Better controls on phones

 You can try my work here : http://cluny.gullfaxi.fr